-The IRS recently published an inflation adjustment increase to the maximum HSA contribution for 2016 over the last year’s maximum HSA contribution limit.
-More specifically, the family contribution maximum will increase while the individual contribution maximum will stay the same as this year’s.
-And there are some associated HDHP limit changes as well.
+The IRS recently published an inflation adjustment increase to the maximum HSA contribution for 2018, and there will be in increase over the maximum HSA contribution limit for 2016.
+More specifically, the individual contribution maximum will increase while the maximum family contribution will stay the same as 2016.

 If you’ve been following along, you know that I have been a big fan of health savings accounts (HSA’s) over the last few years and fully max them out.
 Why?
 HSA’s are like IRA’s on steroids (tax-free steroids at that).
 They offer users pre-tax contributions, tax-free investment gains, and tax-free distributions to pay for eligible health care expenses.